bout the Sackbutt

-Sackbutts developed from trumpets during the fifteenth century.
+Sackbuts developed from trumpets during the fifteenth century.
 With the addition of the slide they were able to play any pitch, something that the historical trumpet could not do.
-They were called sackbutts in English.
-This was derived from a fifteenth century french term sacqueboute which meant push pull.
-In Italian they were called trombone.
-The term sackbutt is commonly used to distinguish them from modern trombones.
+They were known by many names.
+Most of these were derived from a fifteenth century french term sacqueboute which meant push pull.
+Thus in English they were called sackbut.
+This was alternately spelled sackbutt, sackbutte, sacbut, sakbuds, sagbut, shagbolt, sacabushe, shakbusshe, seykebuds, shakebuttes, and shagbutts.
+In Italian they were called trombone, meaning large trumpet.
+In German they were known as posaune, from the French word buisine, a straight trumpet.
+The term sackbut is commonly used to distinguish them from modern trombones.

-Sackbutt During the sixteenth century sackbutts were made in three sizes, alto, tenor, and bass.
-The lowest note on the alto sackbutt was f.
-The lowest note on the tenor sackbutt was Bb.
-The lowest note on the alto sackbutt was Eb.
+During the sixteenth century sackbuts were made in three sizes, alto, tenor, and bass.
+The lowest note on the alto sackbut was f.
+The lowest note on the tenor sackbut was Bb.
+The lowest note on the bass sackbut was Eb.
 It is worth noting that these pitches become e A and D if they are tuned at A=466.
+The alto was sometimes tuned in eb and the bass in F.

-Sackbutts were commonly used in churches to double the voice parts.
-During the latter half of the sixteenth century a repertory of instrumental music for consorts of sackbutts was created.
+Sackbuts were commonly used in churches to double the voice parts.
+During the latter half of the sixteenth century a repertory of instrumental music for consorts of sackbuts was created.

 Page Design Copyright 2010 Michael Berger